 Dia de los Muertos was an Aztec ritual that celebrated the lives of those who have deceased.
 The Spaniards who invaded Mexico tried to eliminate this seemingly offensive month-long holiday with no success.
 Dia de los Muertos was eventually merged with the Catholic All-Saints day and All-Souls day on November 1st and 2nd in an effort to make the holiday more Christian.

-According to Angela Villalba from the Reign Trading Co. sugar art dates back to the 17th century when Italian missionaries visited the New World.
-Mexicans during that time period had very little money and learned from the Catholic friars how to make decorations out of an ingredient they had plenty of- sugar.
-Molds were made of clay and the sugar decorations were used to adorn the church as well as ofrendas and gravestones.
+According to Angela Villalba from the Reign Trading Co., sugar art dates back to the 17th century when Italian missionaries visited the New World.
+Mexicans during that time period had very little money and learned from the Catholic friars how to make decorations out of an ingredient they had plenty of--sugar.

+Dia de los Muertos is November 1st and 2nd.
 Smaller skulls are placed on the ofrenda on November 1st to represent the children who have deceased.
 On November 2nd they are replaced by larger, more ornate skulls which represent the adults.
 These decorative skulls have the name of the deceased on the forehead and are decorated with stripes, dots and swirls of icing to enhance the features of the skulls.
 These designs are usually whimsical and brightly colored, not morbid or scary.
 Feathers, beads or colored foils are "glued" on with the icing to create highly ornate skulls.
-Some companies manufacturer small, edible skulls to be eaten during the holiday and many artists sculpt, paint or create beautiful and ornate skulls to be used as decorations, jewelry, and cloth design.
+Some companies manufacture small, edible skulls to be eaten during the holiday and many artists sculpt, paint or create beautiful and ornate skulls to be used as decorations, jewelry and cloth design.

 Please note that some of the decorations (foil, sequins etc.) are not edible and must be removed before consumption.